Safety. Protection. Appearance.

 We understand modern-day wood sports floor care because our founder invented it.
 In the early 1900s, Newton Hillyard developed a modern-day urethane gym finish.
 Mr. Hillyard saw a need to improve safety for the athletes playing on slippery courts maintained with sawdust and oil.
 He invented a finish to protect both the floor and the athletes.
 And, since the courts were a source of community pride, Newton wanted to help maintain appearance.
 Since then, the Hillyard Companies have expanded on Newton’s legacy, continuing to develop innovative, state-of-art sports floor care systems.

 Hillyard Sports Floor Coatings can be divided into solvent- and water-based categories.
 Solvent-based finishes have been in use for a very long time.
 More recently, in response to customers’ interest in lower environmental impact systems, Hillyard pioneered water-based alternatives to solvent-based floor finish.
-To that end, Hillyard also developed the first Green Seal® certified gym floor finishes, Icon and Contender.
+To that end, Hillyard also developed the first Green Seal® certified gym floor coatings, Icon Gym Floor Finish and Star Wood Seal.
 While we still offer both systems, water-based has some benefits that give it a particular advantage.

 Tone – Solvent-based finishes bring out the rich amber wood tones for a sports floor.
 Water-based finishes leave the wood with a more natural appearance.